-I’ve read about Milk River Bath, it is one of at least two popular developed mineral springs in Jamaica that people believe cures ailments and improves health (the other is in St. Thomas and is referred to as simply “Bath”).
-There is a hotel at both and in both cases I believe the hotels are government owned.
+I’ve read about Milk River Bath, it is one of at least three popular developed mineral springs in Jamaica that people believe cures ailments and improves health (one is in St. Thomas and is referred to as simply “Bath”, and there’s Rockfort near Kingston, maybe others).
+There is a hotel at Milk River (and Bath) and in both cases I believe the hotels are government owned.

 Milk River is situated inland from the tail end of the “alligator” I refer to in my Gut River post.
 It’s about a half hour or 45 minutes east from Gut River, mostly along that lonely coast road but for a little bit on a somewhat more significant road heading inland.